scardena/APO/README.md

 <h1>Adding a new dashboard</h1><br>
-1)Copy the file routeTemplate.js in APO/web/routes and rename it to the name of your new dashboard route: <br>
+1) Copy the file routeTemplate.js in APO/web/routes and rename it to the name of your new dashboard route:<br>
-`cp routeTemplate.js newdashboard.js` <br>
+`cp routeTemplate.js newdashboard.js`

-2)Copy the file viewTemplate.jade in APO/web/views and rename it to the name of your new dashboard view: <br>
+2) Copy the file viewTemplate.jade in APO/web/views and rename it to the name of your new dashboard view: <br>
-`cp viewTemplate.jade newdashboard.jade` <br>
+`cp viewTemplate.jade newdashboard.jade`

 3) Add your new dashboard to the APO/web/app.js file in the Adding Routes section: <br>
-`var newdashboard = require('./routes/newdashboard');` <br>
+`var newdashboard = require('./routes/newdashboard');`
 and letting node use the route in the Mounting Middlewares section: <br>
-`app.use('/newdashboard',newdashboard);` <br>
+`app.use('/newdashboard',newdashboard);`

-4)Go to APO/web/views and edit the layout.jade file, to add the new dashboard to the main view.
+4) Go to APO/web/views and edit the layout.jade file, to add the new dashboard to the main view.
 Please remember that jade files uses tabs OR 4 spaces, but can not use both at the same time.
 ```html
 a(href='newdashboard')
 	i.fa.fa-pie-chart